The Ballad of Peter Pumpkinhead: Year-end charts

+Release history

 Crash Test Dummies version

-The song was covered by Canadian group Crash Test Dummies in 1994 for the soundtrack to the film Dumb and Dumber.
+The song was covered by Canadian band Crash Test Dummies in 1994 for the soundtrack to the film Dumb and Dumber.
 It was the first Crash Test Dummies single to feature Ellen Reid on lead vocals.
 The cover was originally recorded to give Reid another song for live performances; the creators of Dumb and Dumber then approached the band about including it on the film's soundtrack.
 Reid said of the song, "It's about a person when they try to do good in the world, but people turn against them.
 Someone who is trying to do good, but is persecuted."

+Music video

 The music video was filmed in Nathan Phillips Square, home to City Hall in Toronto, Ontario; fans of the band were invited to an open casting by VJs on MuchMusic.
 It features Jeff Daniels reprising his role of "Harry Dunne" from Dumb and Dumber.
 In the video, Harry falls and gets a Jack-o'-lantern stuck on his head.
 In his struggle to get it off, he foils a bank robbery and becomes a media sensation.
 However, he is unfairly found guilty of the bank robbery and narrowly avoids being hanged (he is saved by the pumpkin, which is placed on his head before he's put in the noose).

-It ends with a spoof of the religious imagery in the original video, as Harry's followers (oblivious to him having survived) venerate him as a martyr and establish the "Church of the Latter-Day Pumpkinheads" where they don Jack-o'-lantern masks, ape Harry's struggle to remove the pumpkin stuck to his head, and take communion of pumpkin seeds and wine sipped from a pumpkin stem.
+The clip ends with a spoof of the religious imagery in the original video, as Harry's followers (oblivious to him having survived) venerate him as a martyr and establish the "Church of the Latter-Day Pumpkinheads" where they don Jack-o'-lantern masks, ape Harry's struggle to remove the pumpkin stuck to his head, and take communion of pumpkin seeds and wine sipped from a pumpkin stem.